SynBioDex/pySBOL2/docs/repositories.rst

 -----------------------------------------------

 In today's modern technological society, a variety of interesting technologies can be assembled from "off-the-shelf" components, including cars, computers, and airplanes.
 Synthetic biology is inspired by a similar idea.
 Synthetic biologists aim to program new biological functions into organisms by assembling genetic code from off-the-shelf DNA sequences.
-PySBOL puts an inventory of biological parts at your fingertips.
+PySBOL2 puts an inventory of biological parts at your fingertips.

 For example, the `iGEM Registry of Standard Biological Parts <http://parts.igem.org/Main_Page>`_ is an online resource that many synthetic biologists are familiar with.
 The Registry is an online database that catalogs a vast inventory of genetic parts, mostly contributed by students in the iGEM competition.
 These parts are now available in SBOL format in the `SynBioHub <http://synbiohub.org>`_ knowledgebase, hosted by Newcastle University.
 The code example below demonstrates how a programmer can access these data.

 The following code example shows how to pull data about biological components from the SynBioHub repository.
 In order to pull a part, simply locate the web address of that part by browsing the SynBioHub repository online.
-Alternatively, pySBOL also supports programmatic querying of SynBioHub (see below).
+Alternatively, pySBOL2 also supports programmatic querying of SynBioHub (see below).

 The interface with the SynBioHub repository is represented by a ``PartShop`` object.
 The following code retrieves parts corresponding to promoter, coding sequence (CDS), ribosome binding site (RBS), and transcriptional terminator.
 These parts are imported into a ``Document`` object, which must be initialized first.
-See `Getting Started with SBOL <https://pysbol2.readthedocs.io/en/latest/getting_started.html>`_ for more about creating ``Documents``.
+See `Getting Started with SBOL <getting_started.html>`_ for more about creating ``Documents``.
 A Uniform Resource Identifier (URI) is used to retrieve objects from the ``PartShop``, similar to how URIs are used to retrieve objects from a ``Document``

 .. code:: python